mindlake is an instance of MindLakeParameters

 Parameters

-: defines the table's primary key by specifying one or more columns.
+tableName-str: the name of the table to be created.columns-list<Column>: defines the columns in the table.
+Each column should be defined as aMindLake.DataLake.Columnobject.primaryKey(Optional) -list<str>: defines the table's primary key by specifying one or more columns.
 Each column in the primary key should be identified by its column name.
-If theprimaryKey
+If theprimaryKeyparameter is omitted, no primary key will be defined for the table.

 Returns

-An object of .
+An object of ResultType.
 For more information.

 Example